bolt/docs/docs/fields/block.md

 The field has one specific option:

-* `collapsible`: Whether the separate sets of this Repeater are collapsible in the backend.
+* `collapsible`: Whether the separate sets of this Block are collapsible in the backend.
 This allows the editor to get a better overview, if there are multiple sets.
 The default is `true`, you can set it to `false` to disable this feature.